Web7Foundation/Specifications/methods/did-ns-1-0-1.md

 ### Privacy Considerations

-There are no privacy considerations that are specific to this DID Method Namespace Specification.
+There are no privacy considerations that are specific to this DID Method Specification.
 Privacy considersations and requirements are the responsiblity of the particular platform Implementor - taking into consideration the types of Business Documents, Business Processes, DIDComm agents, and Application Objects processed by that platform.

-The syntax and construction of a "Web7" Decentralized Identifier and its associated DID Document helps to ensure that no Personally Identifiable Information (PII) or other personal data is exposed by these constructs.
+The syntax and construction of a DIDNS Identifier and its associated DID Document helps to ensure that no Personally Identifiable Information (PII) or other personal data is exposed by these constructs.

-Implementers need to be aware of the privacy implications of the underlying tools and technologies used to develop DIDComm agents, services, and libraries that in turn, leverage the "Web7" Method Namespace Specification.
+Implementers need to be aware of the privacy implications of the underlying tools and technologies used to develop DIDComm agents, services, and libraries that in turn, leverage the DIDNS Identifier Method Specification.

 Further, Implementers are strongly encouraged to review the Privacy Considerations section of the DID Implementation Guide: https://w3c.github.io/did-imp-guide/#privacy-considerations.

 In addition, consult the Privacy Considerations section of the Decentralized Identifiers (DIDs) (DID-CORE) specification: https://www.w3.org/TR/did-core/#privacy-considerations.

-Lastly, the following list of best-in-class DID Method Namespace Specifications should also be consulted:
+Lastly, the following list of best-in-class DID Method Specifications should also be consulted:

 - `did:keri`: https://identity.foundation/keri/did_methods/#privacy-considerations
 - `did:key`: https://w3c-ccg.github.io/did-method-key/#security-and-privacy-considerations